Public News (Houston): History

 On July 8, 1998, the final Public News edition was released, and the publication was liquidated the following day.
 Houston Press essentially paid the paper to cease publication.
 Woodall wrote a final editorial, in which he stated "I am not and will likely never be a very good businessman."
+The Houston Press acquired the assets of Public News, including its advertising information, circulation racks, circulation stops, computer equipment, and equipment for production, in exchange for an undisclosed sum which resolved all of the IRS debt.
 Most of the paper's equipment and furnishing were distributed to the displaced staffers, and newspaper racks were given to Leisure Learning Unlimited, a non-credit class program operated by Ted Weisgal, a long time friend of Woodall.

 Woodall declined to disclose the final price, but insisted that he did not make a lot of money from it.
-Three employees of Public News' sales department were offered advertising sales jobs at Houston Press, and two accept their job offers.
+Three employees of Public News' sales department were offered advertising sales jobs at Houston Press, and two accepted their job offers.
+Three employees of Public News' sales department were offered jobs, and two began working for the Houston Press upon acceptance of their job offers.
+The administrative employees, numbering nine, lost their jobs.
 Administrative and editorial employees, full and part-time writers, photographers and contractors lost their jobs.
 At its end Public News had 37 employees on the payroll and around a dozen independent contractors.

 Contents

 The paper offered a steady diet of reviews, previews and features primarily spotlighting music, movies, art, theater, records, and books.
 Regular columns were featured, most notably the Public Noise column, written by a series of PN Music Editors, and a "sports" column by Red Connelly.
 The publication's orientation broadened along with its circulation, but the paper essentially remained true to its counter-culture roots.
 Public News from the beginning exhibited a liberal editorial bent.
-Houston Press feature writer and music critic, Brad Tyler, described Woodall's editorials as "the only out-and-out leftist, -I'm-a-liberal editorials around."
+Houston Press feature writer and music critic, Brad Tyer, described Woodall's editorials as "the only out-and-out leftist, I'm-a-liberal editorials around."
 Kolker stated "Some say Woodall's own writing was the most distinctive feature."
 Kolker described Connelly's columns as "saucy" and that some community members regarded his Sports for Heretics as "peak PN."

 Public News "World Headquarters" was at 2038 Lexington from 1993 to 1998.
 From 1985 through 1992 the paper was housed at 1540 W. Alabama.
-Not counting six weeks in Richard Tomcalla's Castle Court apartment, PN was published for its first three years out of the old Fannin Hotel at Isabella and Fannin streets.
+Not counting six weeks in Richard Tomcala's Castle Court apartment, PN was published for its first three years out of the old Fannin Hotel at Isabella and Fannin streets.